Alder, Montana: Geography

+Alder is located in west-central Madison County.
+Alder Creek enters the valley from the east and passes east of the community.
+Montana Highway 287 passes through town, leading east 9 mi to Virginia City, the county seat, and northwest 10 mi to Sheridan.
+The Ruby River runs along the western edge of the community, and the Ruby River Reservoir is 7 mi to the south.

-According to the United States Census Bureau, the CDP has a total area of 2.01 sqmi, all land.
+According to the U.S. Census Bureau, the Alder CDP has a total area of 2.01 sqmi, all land.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Alder has a humid continental climate, abbreviated "Dfb" on climate maps.